search logo

 FAQ

-A majority of a 15-judge appeals court panel upheld Kamehameha’s admissions policy in Doe v.
-Kamehameha on Dec.
-5, 2006.
-The panel majority ruled that Kamehameha has a legal right to offer admissions preference to Native Hawaiian applicants as a way to remedy past harms and current imbalances suffered by the Indigenous people of Hawai‘i as a result of Western contact.
+A majority of a 15-judge appeals court panel upheld Kamehameha Schools’ admissions policy in Doe v.
+Kamehameha Schools on December 5, 2006.
+The panel majority ruled that Kamehameha Schools has a legal right to offer admissions preference to Native Hawaiian applicants as a way to remedy past harms and current imbalances suffered by the Indigenous people of Hawai‘i as a result of Western contact.
 The panel majority also found that Congress has recognized it has a special trust relationship with Native Hawaiians and in furtherance of that relationship, has enacted more than 85 statutes supporting programs designed to improve Hawaiian well-being.

-The competitive nature of admission to Kamehameha Schools is due to the increasing numbers of Hawaiian children seeking enrollment.
-Admission standards have not changed.
+The competitive nature of admission to Kamehameha Schools is due to the increasing numbers of keiki seeking enrollment.
 Each year the number of applications received exceeds the number of available spaces anywhere from a ratio of 3:1 to 17:1, depending on the campus and grade level.
-The use of test scores and report cards have been part of the admissions process at Kamehameha Schools for decades.

-Kamehameha is committed to enroll a diverse student population that represents a variety of socio-economic backgrounds, islands and communities, ability levels, talents and life experiences.
-Kamehameha looks for students who have already demonstrated that they have the motivation, attitude, character and work habits necessary to successfully graduate from Kamehameha Schools’ K-12 program.
+Kamehameha Schools is committed to enroll a diverse student population that represents a variety of socio-economic backgrounds, islands and communities, ability levels, talents and life experiences.
+Kamehameha Schools looks for students who have already demonstrated that they have the motivation, attitude, character and work habits necessary to successfully graduate from Kamehameha Schools.

 Yes.
 Students in this category are sent notifications advising them that they are placed in a wait pool.
 These notifications need to be acknowledged and responded to, or the applicant will be withdrawn and not included in the wait pool process.
 The terms and length of wait pools vary by campus and grade level.